-“I think one of the biggest challenges that we have in moving to one standard is our own clinical expertise team members struggling to let go of things that they might have developed or created on their own,” Fowler says.
-“So finding ways to incorporate that is certainly important.”
+“One of the biggest challenges we have in moving to one standard is our own clinical expertise team members struggling to let go of things they might have developed or created on their own,” Fowler says.
+“So, finding ways to incorporate their perspectives is important.”

-Memorial Hermann re-evaluates their paths for NICU, general pediatrics, and PICU education every three “cycles,” which is roughly every year.
-To keep communication as clear and open as possible, nurses are sent a survey for their feedback on the program, and education staff from all locations are included in discussions using the PDCA (Plan Do Check Act) method.
+Memorial Hermann re-evaluates its paths for NICU, general pediatrics and PICU education roughly every year.
+To keep communication clear and open, nurses are sent a survey for their feedback on the program.
+Education staff from all locations are included in discussions using the PDCA (Plan Do Check Act) method.

 “Because we do those frequent reassessments, we're able to further standardize the program,” Harris says.
 “Everybody is at the table.
-All of the educators at each one of our organizations are all there.
-We have a big whiteboard, lots of sticky notes.”
+The educators from each of our organizations attend.”

 WakeMed has also used large group meetings as they begin to expand their Raleigh NICU education plan to two other locations across the system.

-“We’ve used productive think tank meetings, actual process meetings, and then going forward everybody's thoughts are accounted for, represented, and valued because they're all part of the process,” Hosford says.
-“I think as long as there’s a mindset from the beginning that everybody that is already involved on their separate campuses has ownership and has worked hard for whatever system they already have in place… You honor that and move forward together.
+“As long as there’s a mindset from the beginning that everybody involved on their separate campuses has ownership and has worked hard for whatever system they already have in place… You honor that and move forward together.
 That way, you're not bulldozing anyone.”

 Community needs also come into play when standardizing education and procedures.
-For state-specific systems like Memorial Hermann, Harris says they are able to rely on local organizations like the Southeast Texas Regional Advisory Council to help them stay on track for care status and awareness of issues facing the populations they treat.
+For state-specific systems like Memorial Hermann, Harris says they can rely on local organizations like the Southeast Texas Regional Advisory Council to help them stay on track for care status and awareness of issues facing the populations they treat.

-“We can have overlying problems we need to address that I can't see at the local level, but when I'm looking at my state agency, they can help us identify things such neonatal mortality and maternal mortality.
-Things where we could make a difference and see if there needs to be a little bit more education that topic.”
+“They help us identify things such neonatal mortality and maternal mortality rates,” Harris says.
+“They help us identify areas where we could make a difference and see if there needs to be more education on that topic.”

-Larger systems like Mercy, however, have far more community-specific issues and regulations to follow, so Fowler says they try to focus on national-level EBP knowledge from organizations such as the National Association of Neonatal Nurses (NANN) and the American Academy of Pediatrics (AAP) to guide their policies and standards.
-However, state laws on topics such as maternal and newborn drug screening can create challenges.
+At Mercy, Fowler says they try to focus on national-level EBP knowledge from organizations such as the National Association of Neonatal Nurses (NANN) and the American Academy of Pediatrics (AAP) to guide their policies and standards.
+However, state laws on issues like maternal and newborn drug screening can create challenges.

-“It's taken us months and months to try and develop one policy and standard around that, taking into account all of the state laws,” Fowler says.
-“Before bringing the topic to the education team, we had legal counsel weigh in so the nuances by state were already clearly defined.”
+“It's taken us months to develop one policy and standard around that, taking into account all of the state laws,” Fowler says.
+“Before bringing the topic to the education team, we had legal counsel weigh in so the nuances by the state were clearly defined.”

 “We broke the courses down into a system that would coincide with how they would learn on the floor so that it would be a process that would seem comprehensive and cohesive,” Sutphin says.

 “They come prepared and ready to discuss the topics and then move right into the skills portion of it,” Hosford says.
 “We've been able to cut the in-person days in half from what they were.
 Now we do four-hour days.
-I definitely think their knowledge retention and attention to the actual subjects is so much greater because they can pace themselves.”
+Their knowledge retention and attention to the subjects is greater because they can pace themselves.”